CheckRx · Full-Time · Present

 Reflection

-CheckRx taught me what it means to build from zero with real compliance constraints.
-HIPAA is not just a checkbox.
+HIPAA is not a checkbox.
 It changes how you log, how you store data, and how you think about access control at every layer.
+That constraint shaped every architectural decision from the start.

-The biggest lesson was about building for domain experts, not general users.
+The biggest lesson was building for domain experts.
 Agents think in plan comparisons, formulary tiers, and network adequacy.
-The closer our tools matched their mental model, the faster they adopted them.
+The closer our tools matched their mental model, the faster adoption went.
 Generic dashboards failed.
-Specific, opinionated workflows won.
+Opinionated workflows won.